Not the usual suspects: largest survey on EU academic corruption

 The lowest levels of perceived corruption were recorded in the United Kingdom and Sweden, while the highest were reported in Spain, Italy and Romania.

 Surveyees graduated in one of ten EU member states: Czech Republic, France, Germany, Hungary, Italy, Poland, Romania, Spain, Sweden, UK.
-They were asked to name the number of corruption cases they perceived to have encountered during their university studies in five specific areas: admissions to university, marking, the awarding of diplomas or PhDs and the recruitment of academic staff.
+They were asked to name the number of corruption cases they perceived to have encountered during their university studies in five specific areas: admissions to the university, marking, the awarding of diplomas or PhDs and the recruitment of academic staff.

 By not defining academic corruption to consist only of bribes, we found that the assumed gap between Eastern and Western Europe is less clear-cut than previously assumed.